 Thanks to The Daily Shep for this guest article.

-According to AKC registration stats, the German Shepherd dog is the second most popular dog breed in America.
+According to Rover’s database, the German Shepherd dog is the fourth most popular dog breed in America.
 Chances are either you’ve had one as a family pet at one point, or you have a friend who has.

 So, what is it that makes the German Shepherd so attractive not only to families, but the wider dog-loving community?
 We’ve rounded up five special hallmarks of this popular breed that will give us some clues.